Courses and Workshops

 Bring Fire Knowledge to Your Community

-From prescribed fire to fire behavior, I deliver hands-on, practical training rooted in real-world experience, right where you need it.
+From prescribed fire to fire behaviour, I deliver hands-on, practical training rooted in real-world experience, right where you need it.

 Interested in hosting a course in your area?
 Let’s make it easy.
 I take care of the logistics, ordering, and planning, including managing the participant list and coordinating with local partners.
 Whether you’re a community, agency, or contractor crew, I’ll bring the training to you.
 Just reach out and we’ll get started.